INSTRUCTIONS FOR PAPERWORK

 INSTRUCTIONS BY EMAIL

-Chambers will accept instructions by email, although instructing clients are advised to consult with one of the clerks in advance.
-Instructions sent by email will not be deemed as received until they have been acknowledged either by one of the clerks or the intended receipient.
-All instructions should be sent to clerks@atlanticchambers or email@example.com (depending on the barrister you wish to instruct, if you need assistance with this please telephone chambers 0151 236 4421).
+Chambers will accept password protected instructions by email, although instructing clients are advised to consult with one of the clerks in advance.
+Instructions sent by email will not be deemed as received until they have been acknowledged either by one of the clerks or the intended recipient.
+All instructions should be sent to firstname.lastname@example.org or email@example.com (depending on the barrister you wish to instruct, if you need assistance with this please telephone chambers 0151 236 4421).

 BRIEFS TO APPEAR